HebaHamdan2/Developing-an-ECG-Analyzer-System-using-AI-in-Palestine/README.md

 This technology stack ensures a robust, secure, and efficient web application, providing a seamless and professional experience for users.

-# Documentation
+# Thesis
-To read more about the project in detail, please refer to the project documentation available [here](https://github.com/HebaHamdan2/DEVELOPING-AN-ECG-ANALYZER-SYSTEM-USING-AI-IN-PALESTINE/tree/main/thesis).
+For a detailed exploration of the project, including its objectives, methodologies, implementations, and results, please refer to the comprehensive thesis document available [here](https://github.com/HebaHamdan2/DEVELOPING-AN-ECG-ANALYZER-SYSTEM-USING-AI-IN-PALESTINE/tree/main/thesis).